mveres01/hpc-demo/README.md

 # hpc-demo

-This repository contains files used for a workshop on using the Compute Canada HPC resources to train deep learning models.
+These files are from a workshop on how to use Compute Canada HPC resources to train deep learning models.
 It assumes no familiarity with linux, and is composed of three different modules:

 1. Introduction to Compute Canada resources
 2. Setting up a python environment through Anaconda